akane0915/national-parks-api-rails/README.md

 ## Description

 This is an API that includes data for national and state parks.
-It includes Authentication using Devise and JWT tokens.
-It also features Pagination and Serialization to return parks.
-The application uses model scopes to return custom endpoints.
+It features Serialization to return parks and activities nested within each park.
+The application uses model scopes to return many custom endpoints.

 Park information includes:
 - name